 Read More: How to Buy Appliances During a Supply Crisis

 Get our free Dishwasher Buying Guide with tips, trends, and reviews of all the major brands.
-Over 800,000 people have already found answers in a Yale guide.
+Over 1 million people have already found answers in a Yale guide.

 Steve is the third-generation CEO of Yale and a lifelong Bostonian.
 He currently resides in Boston, one mile from where he was born.
 Despite being one of the worst goalies of all time, he is a huge hockey fan of college hockey and the Boston Bruins.
 The love of his life is his daughter Sophie.